 Setting Name Description Network Configuration Network Identification Settings for Windows Host Name Specify the desired host name for the target machine.
-Generate New SID When this option is selected, the target workload is assigned a new System Identifier (SID).
-Credentials are required only for Windows 2008 systems, and must be the credentials for the local (embedded) Administrator account.
-If this account has been locally renamed on the source, provide the new name.
 Member of Domain / Workgroup Select the required option and type the name of the domain or workgroup that you want the target machine to join.
 Preserve Source Server's Domain Registration Preserves domain registration and ensures that the source server domain registration remains intact during migration.
 If you disable this option, the source machine's domain account is transferred to the target machine.
 The source server still appears to be on the domain, but does not have a valid connection.
 Domain Credentials If the target machine is to be part of a domain, specify valid credentials for a user account with permission to add servers to the domain, such as a member of the Domain Admins group or Enterprise Admins group.
 Network Identification Settings for Linux Host Name On the Network Identification tab, specify the desired host name for the target machine.
 DNS Use the Add, Edit, and Remove buttons to manage DNS server entries for the new virtual machine.

-In the Operating System and Applications Configuration section of the Migration Job window, configure the following settings:
+6 In the Operating System and Applications Configuration section of the Migration Job window, configure the following settings:

 Setting Name Description Operating System and Application Configuration Windows Services (Target) Select Windows services' start conditions on the target VM after cutover.
 Start options are Automatic, Manual, Disabled, and Automatic (Delayed Start).
 To modify the settings: Click the Status column for the service, then select from the Windows start options.
 2. When you are done setting services start states, click OK .
 Live Transfer Services (Source) Specify the Windows services to stop on the source workload during data transfers.
 We recommend that all the non-VSS compliant services or antivirus are stopped temporarily on the source while the VSS snapshot is being captured on the source.
 Select the Windows services that you want to be temporarily stopped on the source workload while the VSS snapshot is being captured on the source.
 These services are restored as soon as the VSS snapshot creation completes.
 To modify the settings: Select Stopped next to the service to be stopped for data transfer.
 2. When you are done setting services to stop, click OK .
 Linux Daemons (Target) Specify the start states for daemons on the target VM after cutover.
 To modify the settings: Click the Run Level column for the daemon, then select from run levels 0 through 6 and Boot (B), then click OK.
-2. When you are done setting daemon start states, click OK.
+2. When you are done setting daemon start states, click OK .
 Live Transfer Daemons (Source) Specify the daemons to stop on the source workload during data transfers.
 To modify the settings: Select Stopped next to the daemon to be stopped for data transfer.
 2. When you are done setting daemons to stop, click OK .

-In the Drive Configuration section of the Migration Job window, configure the following settings.
-For options specific Hyper-V, see Section 31.2.2, "Drive Configuration: Hyper-V," on page 517.
+7 In the Drive Configuration section of the Migration Job window, configure the following settings.
+For options specific Hyper-V, see "Drive Configuration: Hyper-V" on page 527.